|San José State University|

-This material developes an alternative to the conventional model of hadron structure.
-In this model nucleons and pi mesons are concentric shells of quarks.
-It provides an explanation of why the charged pi mesons composed of only two quarks have masses of only 273 electron masses but the nucleons with three quarks have masses at or above 1836 electron masses.
+This material develops an alternative to the conventional model of hadron structure.
+In this model quarks are spherical shells of mass.
+Nucleons and pi mesons are concentric shells of such quarks.
+This model provides an explanation of why the charged pi mesons composed of only two quarks have masses of only about 273 electron masses but the nucleons with three quarks have masses of almost 2000 electron masses.

-Instead quarks can be spherical shells of charge.
-Outside of their shells they have the same effect as if their charges concentrated at their centers.
-A nucleon or meson is made up of concentric quarkic spheres.
+Instead quarks can be spherical shells of charge and mass.
+Outside of their shells they have the same effect as if their charges and masses were concentrated at their centers.
+A nucleon or meson is made up of concentric quarkic spherical shells.

 For details on this theory of concentric quarkic spheres see Quarkic Structures.